Jane Silverthorne Early Career Award

-The Early Career Award was instituted by the Society in 2005 to recognize outstanding research by scientists at the beginnings of their careers.
-This award is a monetary award made annually for exceptionally creative, independent contributions by an individual, whether or not a member of the Society, who is generally not more than seven years post-Ph.D. on January 1st of the year of the presentation.
+The Early Career Award, which was instituted by the Society in 2005, was renamed in 2023 to honor the contributions of Jane Silverthorne to the science of plant biology – and, in particular, her commitment to programs that nurture early career researchers.
+The award, which recognizes outstanding research by scientists at the beginnings of their careers is a monetary award made annually for exceptionally creative, independent contributions by an individual, whether or not a member of the Society, who is generally not more than seven years post-Ph.D. on January 1st of the year of the presentation.
 Breaks in careers will be considered when addressing the time limit of this award.

 Paula McSteen, Chair (2020-2025)